 Coping with exam results day

-Exam results day is different this year
+Exam results day in the UK is stressful

 - Exam result stress – Recognise it and then deal with it.